-1. Traditional Health Worker Training
+3. Traditional Health Worker Training

-Advanced Health sponsored several terms of Community Health Worker training, open to community members at no cost, to quickly increase the number of certified
+Advanced Health has sponsored several terms of Community Health Worker training, open to community members at no cost, to quickly increase the number of certified Traditional Health Workers in the service area to meet the hiring needs of Advanced Health, provider network organizations, and local community-based organizations.

-Traditional Health Workers in the service area to meet the hiring needs of Advanced Health, provider network organizations, and local community-based organizations.
-Prior to this program, the only options to attend a Traditional Health Worker training program were out of the area, making it unfeasible for most community members who were interested in obtaining certification.
+Before this program, the only options to attend a Traditional Health Worker training program were out of the area, making it unfeasible for most community members who were interested in obtaining certification.
+The THW program through SOWIB has graduated 150 individuals, most of which are working in this field.

-2. Employment Support for People with Disabilities
+4. Employment Support for People with Disabilities

 Bay Area Enterprises provides supported employment services to people with disabilities.
-Coos Healthier Together provided funding to Bay Area Enterprises to allow the purchase of two vehicles for their program.
+Community Health Improvement Plan provided funding to Bay Area Enterprises to allow the purchase of two vehicles for their program.
 In addition to providing safe transportation for clients to/from their worksites during the pandemic, the vehicles ensure Bay Area Enterprises' ability to decrease absenteeism and improve long-term employment capabilities.

-3. Non-profit Capacity Building
+5. Non-profit Capacity Building

-Advanced Health supported local non-profit organizations in building their own capacity which would allow them to better meet their strategic goals, many of which are to address social determinants of health needs in the county.
-United Way of Southwestern Oregon was one such non-profit who has taken a significant role within Coos Healthier Together to improve the health of Coos County.
+Advanced Health supported local non-profit organizations in building their capacity which would allow them to better meet their strategic goals, many of which are to address social determinants of health needs in the county.
+United Way of Southwestern Oregon was one such non-profit that has taken a significant role within the Community Health Improvement Plan to improve the health of Coos County.